 So I told him about alopecia.

-“Will I die if I kiss you?” he wanted to know.
+"Will I die if I kiss you?" he asked.

-I realized he really doesn’t get it.
+I realized he really didn't get it.
 So I educated him.
-I tried to make it cute, sweet.
-I was sure I’d have to go to the bathroom.
-When I get nervous I have to pee.
+I tried to make it cute and sweet.
+I was sure I'd have to go to the bathroom.
+When I get nervous, I have to pee.

 "No, you're not going to die if you kiss me, and I can't wait for you to kiss me," I said.
 "But you probably don’t want to kiss me."